anpham6/chrome-docs/source/document/plugins/settings.rst

     }
   }

+.. attention:: The setting name has to match the NPM package name.

 Using page template
 ===================

 The same concept can be used inline anywhere using a ``script`` tag with the **type** attribute set to "text/template".
 The script template will be completely removed from the final output.

 .. code-block:: html
+  :emphasize-lines: 1

   <script type="text/template" data-chrome-template="js::@babel/core::es5-example">
     async function (context, value, options, require) {